yareva/yareva/README.md

 ## 👩🏻‍💻 About Me

-A Software Engineering student at San Jose State University, building projects in **Web Development, AI/ML, and Game Development**.
+A Software Engineering student at San Jose State University, building projects in **Web Development,IoT, AI/ML, and Game Development**.

 - 🌱 Focused on **Full Stack and AI/ML** applications
 - 🔭 Building projects that integrate technology into practical solutions